BA MSc PhD

 - A cluster-randomised trial evaluating the Alive & Thrive programme in Burkina Faso to determine if the intervention is successful in increasing exclusive breastfeeding rates among infants less than six months, in addition to improving other infant feeding practices.

-Other ongoing and previous work includes: a systematic review on maternal morbidity and health-related functioning; evaluation of user fee exemption policies for maternity care in Benin, Burkina Faso, Mali and Morocco; and systematic reviews on the global burden of maternal morbidity.
+Other ongoing and previous work includes: the PopDev cohort investigating women's work, health and family planning during late pregnancy and the postpartum period in Burkina Faso; the FEMHealth evaluation of user fee exemption policies for maternity care in Benin, Burkina Faso, Mali and Morocco; and systematic reviews on the global burden of maternal morbidity.